JieyuWu/ToyotaMod/Unofficial-Hardware.md

 <summary>Replace battery with Supercapacitors</summary>

-*This method is for the OnePlus 3T EON - not tested on LeEco*
+#### This method is for the OnePlus 3T EON - not tested on LeEco
+#### Note: Supercapacitors require charging.
+But unlike with batteries, they will try to pull as much current as possible from the charging source.
+The more charged they are, the less current they will try to draw.
+This means that completely uncharged supercapacitors will look like a short-circuit to any monitoring electronics.
+However, once they're partially full, they'll be kinder to the charger.
+The OnePlus3T seems to handle this situation well without modification.

 1. Purchase 2 supercapacitors at least 6 Farad and 2.7V.
 Here's a [link](https://www.amazon.com/gp/product/B082B2NZLL/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1) I used.
 1. Carefully remove the battery [(iFixit how-to link)](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi0_bfVsajqAhXSqp4KHRp_DRYQFjATegQIBBAB&url=https%3A%2F%2Fwww.ifixit.com%2FGuide%2FOnePlus%2B3%2BBattery%2BReplacement%2F119676&usg=AOvVaw0USUqLRFEuYnONLSLj3VzY)